What to Wear & What Will Happen

 We ask people to undress down to their underwear for examination and treatment.
 This will involve a standing and movement exam.
 We understand people can feel vulnerable in this situation but we do it because it is important for us to see exactly how your body moves and identify any restrictions or postural differences.
 Full briefs and bra are the ideal underwear for this purpose.
 However, if you don’t feel comfortable with this we regularly treat people in shorts, leggings, tracksuit bottoms, sports bras, crop tops, T-shirts or whatever you feel comfortable in.

 Standing and Movement Exam

 This will involve you standing in front of us whilst we examine your body for signs of tight muscles, trauma and or postural differences.
 We will ask you to do certain movements which will also help us identify any restrictions.
 We will then palpate (feel) the muscles and joints to assess their condition.
-This may include other regions of the body because it is important for us to to see how the whole body is compensating for, or maintaining your symptoms.
+This may include other regions of the body because it is important for us to see and feel how the whole body is compensating for, or maintaining your symptoms.

 We will try and explain what we are doing and why at every step of the way but please remember this is second nature to us.
 We might, and do occasionally, forget to explain something which is normal to us but might seem a bit strange to you.
 Please don’t hesitate to ask any questions.
 We like questions!

 You have the right to stop treatment at any time and you do not need to explain why.
 If you wish to stop any part of treatment or even the whole treatment please just say so.
 You have control!